Updated: Jul 27

 I will start out immediately by stating this fact.

 There is a grossly out of balance and often unrecognized mental, emotional, and spiritual level of care throughout the process of organ transplantation.
-I say this after 5 years of deep research, counseling patients, and embodying the process not once but twice over 20 years.
+I say this after 10+ years of deep research, counseling patients, and embodying the process not once but twice over a 20 year period.

-But to offer context, let me give a little background about my story.
+To offer context, let me give a little background about my story;

 I had a rough upbringing as a child.
 Born to very young parents who barely knew themselves, my early years constituted of me dealing with my emotions through dance balanced with periods of deep self-reflection and even isolation.
 I always kept a small tight circle of friends and as young as I can remember I sought pleasure out by feeling the feelings of others and attempting to transmute any pain to make them happy, often at my own expense.
 A tremendous lesson needed to be learned- to empower my empathy.